 If you look north across the street, you'll see the remains of a smelter that operated here in the late 1800s - early 1900s.
 The photo at left shows the smelter in 1912.
 This area was covered with smokestacks and buildings that were part of the smelter.
 US 191 did not exist.
 Instead, the road in front of you was a railroad track used to haul copper ore from the mountains above Clifton to the smelter.
 The only route through town was Chase Creek Street, Clifton's historic business district.

 Smoke from the smelters plagued Clifton in the early days.
 The Arizona Copper Company tried to get rid of it by digging a vertical tunnel 450' tall through the peak behind the smelter.
 It wasn't a total success, but it was a source of pride to the people of Clifton, who told visitors that the peak above town issuing smoke was an active volcano.
 The entrance to the tunnel is visible in the photo below.

 The first building on the south side of the street is the only wood frame building in the historic district.
 The age of the building is unknown, but it is believed to have been built on the site of another building which was washed away in the flood of 1905.
 Huge beams from the original structure are still visible in the basement.

-The small brick building at 211 Chase Creek was built around 1910 and has served as a restaurant and, more recently, a shoe repair shop.
+This small brick building at 211 Chase Creek, built around 1910, has served as a restaurant, and, more recently, a shoe repair shop.